-The Manistee River fishing report below Tippy Dam for the early November.
-It is Fall Steelhead time!
-I continued to be impressed by the fishing giving how tough the conditions are.
+The Manistee River fishing report below Tippy Dam for the last few days of November.
+I continued to be impressed by the fishing giving how tough the conditions have been.
 This fall is the driest I can remember and the river is as low and clear as I can imagine.
 But we have started to receive some rain, levels are starting to climb.
-Sh0uld help to lock in fish for the remainder of the season.
+This should help to lock in fish for the remainder of the season and winter months.

 Water Levels remain unseasonably low.
 But even though conditions are not favorable I would say fishing is pretty strong for the conditions.
-Over the last 6 weeks of our season, I have been in shocked steelhead even ran the river this fall.
+Over the last 8 weeks of our season, I have been in shock steelhead even ran the river this fall.
 But now as temps are starting to fall, and winter is on the horizon.
 Our fishing has honestly been really good.
-This December should be one of the best we have recently had, just need to dress correctly and keep your hands warm.
+This December should be one of the best we have recently had, just need to dress correctly and keep your hands warm. (this electronic is money)

 One other aspect to this fall run, is I believe December this year is going to fish better than the previous two years.
 With the run we have and the conditions so far on the great lakes, I would expect late fall to be good.
 All guides are open, don’t let this opportunity pass you by.
-Want a date drop me an email, or send a text message.
+Want a date drop me an email, or send a textmessage.

 Swinging Flies

 Swinging Flies currently has been really solid Leeches, sculpins, gobies, and baitfish patterns are all excellent choices for enticing fall steelhead.
-The key is to work the water methodically, allowing your fly to swing or stripManistee River Steelhead Report naturally, triggering the steelhead’s predatory instincts.
+The key is to work the water methodically, allowing your fly to swing slow as possible, triggering the steelhead’s curiosity.
 Vary your retrieve or fly swing, experimenting with different speeds and casting angles, to discover what presentation the fish are most responsive to on a given day.

-The next few weeks on the Big Manistee River represent a prime window of opportunity for passionate steelhead anglers.
-With the fish actively feeding and primed to strike, this is the time to capitalize on some of the most exhilarating fly fishing action of the season.
+The next few weeks on the Big Manistee River might fish a little slower on the swing with the hardest drop in temps we will recieve all year.
 Persistence, presentation, and a keen eye for reading the water will be your greatest allies in connecting with these magnificent migratory trout.

 Manistee River below Tippy Dam is one of the best west side rivers in the state of Michigan.
 Mangled Fly guides are available for late fall trips so give us a call soon to join in the fun at (231-631-5701) you can also shoot us an email.
 Also it’s not too early to get your Winter/Spring Steelhead trips on the books.